 I guess, whether you love them or not, there's a certain kind of mellow vibe they create which, if you're a big music fan, can't really be denied.
 They're also funny as hell, big sports fans, and have some of the greatest album titles ever, including last year's I Am Not Afraid of You and I Will Beat Your Ass.
 I Can Hear the Heart Beating as One, however, remains my favorite record of theirs, with the song Autumn Sweater (mp3) typifying, both as a title and a song, the kind of moments in which their sound just cannot be topped.
 Walking around in autumn, late at night, there isn't a band in a world that provides a better soundtrack.

 Probably my three favorite Yo La Tengo songs (the ones that are on the top 25) are Stockholm Syndrome, Black Flowers, and You Can Have it All.
 Bizarrely, not one of these songs is sung by Ira Kaplan, the lead singer.
-Although I love their music itself, I've always much preferred the voice of bass player James McNew and drummer Georgia Hubley.
-Nothing against Ira, of course, but his voice is usually just a little too deep and set too far back against the music for me to really enjoy.
+Although I love their music itself, I've always much preferred the voice of bass player James McNew and Your heart is broken, and the doors are open

 As you're hoping to be